-On August 30, 2017, Mr. Robert Ireland resigned as Secretary/Treasurer of the Company.
-Additionally, upon his resignation, he surrendered all outstanding equity compensation to the Company and agreed to cancel all outstanding debt of \$840 that was owed to him for past compensation.
+On August 30, 2017, Mr. Robert Ireland resigned as Secretary/Treasurer of the company.
+Additionally, upon his resignation, he surrendered all outstanding equity compensation to the company and agreed to cancel all outstanding debt of \$840 of the company that was owed to him for past compensation.

-As at August 31, 2017, the Company had a \$322,969 loan outstanding with its CEO, Ms. Yan Li and \$-0- with its former treasurer Mr. Ireland.
+As at November 30, 2017, the Company had a \$420,488 loan outstanding with its CEO, Ms. Yan Li and \$-0- with its former treasurer Mr. Ireland.
 This compares with the outstanding balance of \$282,889 for Ms. Yan Li and \$840 for Mr. Ireland at February 28, 2017.
 The loans are non-interest bearing, due upon demand and unsecured.

 A related party created a website, that was active beginning in August of 2015, and billed the Company \$25,000.
-The expense of this website will be amortized over 36 months at the rate of \$694 per month.
+The expense of this website is being amortized over 36 months at the rate of \$694 per month.

-A related party's company is providing accounting service to the company, at an estimated annual service fee of \$16,000.
+A related party is providing accounting service to the company, at an estimated annual service fee of \$16,000.

-NOTE 7 - ACCRUED OFFICER COMPENSATION AND STOCK COMPENSATION
+NOTE 7 - ACCRUED OFFICER COMPENSATION